FOCUS-Rental car giants embark on electric after pandemic bonanza | Business

 Even small savings are significant in the vast rental industry, which buys millions of new cars a year - a tenth of all new cars in the United States alone - and provides a leading indicator of wider auto trends in society.
 Companies in the sector have long resisted a rush to electrify because of weak demand for electric vehicles (EVs) among customers worried about being stranded out of power.

 Yet several analysts said now is the best time to start as companies have fortified their coffers with bumper profits during a pandemic that emptied public transit and airports, and led to more holidaying within driving distance.
-In the United States, rental car companies received a record monthly revenue of $1,320 per vehicle in 2021, according to the American Car Rental Association.
+In the United States, rental car companies received record monthly revenue of $1,320 per vehicle in 2021, according to Auto Rental News.
 That compares to around $1,000 pre-pandemic.

 "In the past, companies have kind of stuck their head in the sand," said Nick Mountfield, associate partner at OC&C Strategy Consultants, which advises rental car companies, said about electrification.
 "We're now starting to see people say that they'll have to do something about and put in place plans."
 Graphic on U.S. rental fleet: https://tmsnrt.rs/34PGDVK